svemoory/BHMLAI-CapStone/README.md

 Logistic regression train and test accuracy were not optimal but with ROCAUC score of 68 it was the second best model.
 The best params were {'lgr__C': 0.1, 'lgr__penalty': 'l1', 'lgr__solver': 'liblinear'}

+The confusion Matrix measures a model performance by visualizing the True and False predictions, and in this case it did produced good results.

 ![image](https://user-images.githubusercontent.com/28323151/226286395-5efc19a5-1bd6-4d50-9c68-51c96e51e473.png)

 A comparison of all model with tuned parameters and their respective ROCAUC (receiver operating characteristic curve) score is given below.